b-tm/Getting-CleaningDataProject/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In this repository you will find:

+run_analysis.R: R script to transform raw data set in a tidy one README.md: this file
+CodeBook.md: containing information about raw and tidy data set and elaboration made to transform them
+LICENSE: license terms for text and code